 PGM Files

-The IWDW will maintain modeling scenarios.
-The IWDW will also maintain 3D outputs from the base case and future-year baseline scenarios to support the modeling options outlined below.
+The IWDW will maintain the base case and future-year baseline PGM modeling scenarios.
+The IWDW will also maintain 3D outputs from the base case and future-year baseline scenarios to support the modeling approaches outlined below.
 The IWDW will not maintain 3D output files for the source apportionment cases.
 These files will be made available upon request.
 Model evaluation tools for the base case and future-year baseline scenarios will be available through the IWDW, allowing for selection and evaluation of specific sites and models.

 Documentation